 Why We Love This Recipe

-Sourdough discard is the piece of sourdough dough starter that you remove before “feeding” your starter.
-Rather than letting it go to waste, use it in sourdough discard recipes like this one.
+Sourdough discard is the part of sourdough dough starter that you remove before “feeding” your starter.
+This is so you are feeding a smaller quantity of starter and using less flour in the process.
+However, rather than letting it go to waste, we use it in sourdough discard recipes like this one.

 - Prevents food waste.